 One of the traffickers’ best customers, he said, was the Association for the Conservation of Threatened Parrots (ACTP) in Germany, which has been accused in a

-string of recent media reports of trading rare birds under the guise of conservation.
+string of media reports over the past few years of trading rare birds under the guise of conservation.

-ACTP’s head, Martin Guth, has a lengthy rap sheet.
-Guth grew up in East Germany, and in previous interviews has spoken of how collecting birds provided a rare sliver of color in his drab early life.
-In the late 1980s he fled to West Germany and worked in a pet shop, but was sentenced to prison for an array of crimes in 1995, 1996, and again in 2009, including several counts of fraud, extortion and kidnapping.
+ACTP’s head, Martin Guth, grew up in East Germany, and in previous interviews has spoken of how collecting birds provided a rare sliver of color in his drab early life.
+In the late 1980s he fled to West Germany and worked in a pet shop.

 He also continued expanding his rare bird collection, at one point owning more than 500 of the world’s rarest parrots,